 Retinitis pigmentosa (RP) is identified as a group of rare genetic disorders associated with the breakdown and loss of cells in the retina.
 The commonly occurring symptoms include loss of peripheral or central vision and affected night vision.

-Presbyopia is an ophthalmic disorder, which develops with age, and affects the visual ability to see near objects clearly.
-Lens behind the iris helps in focusing on near as well as far objects by adjusting its shape.
-With the progressing age, the lens loses its flexibility, and becomes rigid.
+Presbyopia can be identified as an ophthalmic disorder which develops with age, and affects the visual ability to nearby objects clearly.
+This is mainly because the lens behind the iris which helps in focusing on near as well as far objects, loses its flexibility with increasing age and becomes more rigid.

 Uveitis can be identified as a range of inflammatory conditions causing pain in the middle layer of the eye, uvea.
 However, it is not limited to uvea, but also affects retina, lens, optic nerve, and vitreous humor.
 Due to this disorder, eyes appear red and swollen.